Rukter

 The bottom line

 A marketplace is rented land.
 Your website is owned land.
-Renting is fine while you build, but every long-term ecommerce business in Southeast Asia eventually moves the majority of its revenue to direct channels.
+Renting is fine while you build, but every durable ecommerce brand eventually needs a direct channel.

 Ready to start your online store?